 The full glycolysis reaction, including electron carriers and ATP production is:

 Clearly glycolysis produces ATP without any oxygen.
 However, if you ran glycolysis over and over again to provide ATP, the amount of NADH in the cell would grow continually.
 The ratio of NAD+ concentration to NADH concentration - sometimes called the “redox state” - is very important to living cells because it affects the energetics of redox reactions, in particular in glycolysis.
-In order to keep this ratio constant (homeostasis), the electrons stored in NADH need to move on to a different molecule.
+In order to keep this ratio constant (homeostasis of a particular NAD+/NADH ratio), the electrons stored in NADH need to move on to a different molecule.
 Fermentation to lactate solves this problem by taking the electrons carried by NADH and donating them to pyruvate to form lactate: